makeBritishCouncilBetterTogether/IELTS_SCANDAL/README.md

-# The release of IELTS computer-based test results is delayed, involving hundreds of thousands of people!
-After complaining to senior management of the organizer the British Council, the officials tried to get me to sign a coupon to keep it secret!
+# The release of IELTS computer-based test results has been delayed, affecting hundreds of thousands of people!
+After complaining to the senior management of the organizer, the British Council, the officials tried to get me to sign a coupon to keep it a secret!

 If you'd like to read Chinese language version, please click here: https://zhuanlan.zhihu.com/p/662803637